stassa/thelma/README.md

 ### Understanding the training results

-The hypothesis learned in the anbn experiment, above translates to the following BNF notation:
+The hypothesis learned in the a^nb^n experiment, above translates to the following BNF notation:

 ```bnf